British Rail Class 23: Technical, design and reliability problems

 In July 1961 BR suggested replacing the Napier engine with an English Electric 8SVT V8.
 This would however have added eight tons in extra weight, and so was rejected.
 EE also pointed out that the locomotives were now highly reliable in general, except when a major failure required the considerable downtime for an engine change.

 By around 1963 all the locomotives had gradually been moved to Stratford Depot as they failed and were added to the line in store, pending a decision on their future.
 By this time the locos were based at the new diesel maintenance depot at Finsbury Park.

 Modification

-D5907, as modified, at King's Cross in July 1966.
+D5907, as modified, at King's Cross in 1966.

 It was decided by BR and EE to carry out a programme to refurbish the class and modify the engines with new parts designed by the engine manufacturer.
 The locos also had modifications to their nose ends, losing the gangway doors and headcode discs in favour of a central roller blind headcode box.
 The livery also changed to two tone green with grey roof similar to that of the British Rail Class 55s so they looked every bit a 'Baby Deltic'.
 The locomotives gradually returned to traffic and became very reliable in traffic except for continuing coolant system problems.
 The allocation of all ten locomotives in October 1967 was Finsbury Park.